tonghuikang/blog/_posts/2025-08-03-use-everything-to-verify.md

 ## You can verify with incorrect data

 You are given my Codeforces solutions that are [wrong](https://codeforces.com/submissions/huikang).
-Instead of discarding these solutions, you can use my solution to build a verification environment.
+Instead of discarding these solutions, you can use my solution to build a verification environment too.

-This is how you can use my data to implement more verifiable tasks
+Here's how you can use this data to create verifiable tasks:

 - Determining whether my solution is wrong.
 My solution may look correct, but there is actually something wrong in it.
-An LLM that is good at coding should be able to determine whether my solution is wrong.
+- Determining the key reason why my solution is wrong.
-- Changing the minimum amount of code to make my solution pass.
+- Changing the minimum amount of code to make my solution pass, or conclude that it is not salvageable.
-- Finding a test case where my solution will fail.
+- Finding test cases where my solution will fail.

-By training on incorrect data, you improve the LLM's ability to identify mistakes and recover from mistakes.
+By training on incorrect data, you improve the LLM's ability to identify mistakes and recover from mistakes - especially mistakes that are not the fault of the LLM.

 ## Scaling verification